Your cookie preferences

 Identify your business' needs: Determine why you need the loan and how much capital is required.
 Consider the purpose of the loan, whether it's for working capital, expansion, equipment purchase, or other business needs.

 Asses your business' creditworthiness: Check your credit score and credit history.
 Lenders often use this information to assess your creditworthiness.
-A higher credit score can result in better loan terms and interest rates.
+A higher credit score can result in better loan terms and interest rates - and many credit score agencies provide tips on how you can improve your score too.

-Research loan types: Understand the different types of business loans available as described above.
-Each type of loan has its own terms, repayment schedules, and interest rates and is best for specific needs and circumstances.
+Research loan types: Understand the different types of business loans available.
+Each type of loan has its own terms, repayment schedules, and interest rates so you can find the best option for the specific needs and circumstances of your business.

 Compare interest rates and fees: Shop around and compare interest rates from different lenders.
 Consider both fixed and variable interest rates and be aware of any additional fees, such as origination fees or prepayment penalties.